Beth Conway Communications Director

 2. Contact Your Representative

 So how do unsafe products end up on the shelves in the first place?
 The case of WEN is just an example of the lack of regulation in regards to cosmetics and salon industry.
 The core of the problem started over 75 years ago when the Food and Drug Administration (FDA) was not given the authority to approve the safety of ingredients that go into cosmetics and salon products (other than color additives) before they are put on the shelves.
 As a result, today it is perfectly legal for cosmetics to contain harmful ingredients.
+In short, cosmetics and personal care products are woefully under-regulated.
+This is not okay and our representatives need to hear from us that this is not okay.

 3. Join Women’s Voices for the Earth and the tens of thousands of women who are working hard to ensure products are safe, toxic-free, accessible and affordable to everyone!